shoubamzlibap/splunk/simple_dist/doc/indexer.md

 ```

 My "solution" is to change the `minFreeSpace` value in `etc/system/local/server.conf` to something below 5GB.
 I currently do not know, but there is probablyl a reason for this limit, so bevor
 you do this on production I highly recommend you really know what you do.
 After all, what is 5GB in production?
-For my laptops ssd is a bunch, so I am setting this:
+For my laptop's ssd its a bunch, so I am setting this:
 ```
 [diskUsage]
 minFreeSpace = 1000